 If you think the work is over now that you’ve completed on your online course think again now the real work begins!

 Too many course creators make the mistake of thinking that once their course is created, they now have an income stream.
-You need a launch and ongoing marketing strategy to promote your course and enrol students.
+You need a launch and ongoing marketing strategy to promote your course and enroll students.

 - Will you run early bird discount promotions?